-Role plays are an excellent way of getting your students to practise their English.
-They simulate real life situations and allow them to act out what they would do in a real situation.
+Role-play is an excellent way of getting your students to practice their English.
+They simulate real-life situations and allow them to act out what they would do in a real situation.
 But don't get stuck on the same tired ideas.

-Try These Fresh Role Play Activities With Your Class
+Try These Fun and Fresh Role Play Activities With Your Class

-Speaking on the phone is different to a face-to-face conversation because one relies solely on language to communicate.
+Speaking on the phone is different from a face-to-face conversation because one relies solely on language to communicate.
 Get the students who are practicing to sit back to back in order for this to work properly.
-There is a whole range of ideas which one can use to act this out.
+There is a whole range of ideas that one can use to act this out.
 Examples include: phoning to make a complaint, speaking to a friend or inquiring about a job position.
 Other ideas can include speaking to a customer support agent about a broken time machine, or being trapped in an elevator with your favorite celebrity and you're phoning your friend to tell them.

 Going to the Shop

 A great one for younger learners as it will teach them the basics of interacting with people.
-Children generally rely on their parents to buy things for them, therefore this will boost their overall general confidence in buying.
+Children generally rely on their parents to buy things for them, therefore, this will boost their overall general confidence in buying.
 It can be as simple or as complex as one wishes, depending on the situation.
 Key phrases are often important here, such as “I would like…” “How much are…” “Good morning…” and so forth.
 For some extra fun, Santa now has a telephone number and you're calling to tell him how good you've been and what you'd like for Christmas.
 You can shake up the kind of shop your students visit, for example You've traveled 1,000 years into the future and visit a corner store.
 What will you buy?

 Booking a Hotel

-This will allow students to practise a specific type of language.
+This will allow students to practice a specific type of language.
 Usually this will be formal language as it is a business conversation.
 This can also be done in the format of a telephone conversation, or it could be someone approaching a text.
 There is a wide range of opportunity here for the students to learn new forms of vocabulary.
 Our favorite unexpected twists on this topic are to book a room at a space station hotel, or you want to book the honeymoon suite in the underwater hotel.

 Getting Everyone to Speak